Strategyproof Multi-Item Exchange Under Single-Minded Dichotomous Preferences: Weak consistency implies strategyproofness

-Consider $\rho(I)$ a set of feasible allocations defined with respect to some feasibility constraints $\rho$.
-A mechanism $K$ is \emph{weakly consistent} if \begin{quote} for any $Y,Y'$ such that $Y'\subseteq Y\subseteq \rho(I)$, and for any $x=K(I,{Y})$ and $y\in {Y'}\subset {Y}$ such that $x_i\sim_i y_i$ for all $i\in N$ implies that $z=K(I,{Y'})$ where $z_i \sim_i x_i$ for all $i\in N$. \end{quote} Informally, weak consistency requires that if the set of feasible outcomes is contracted but it is still possible for each agent to get the same satisfaction level, then each agent does get the same satisfaction level from the returned outcome.
+The preference relation $\sim_i$ used in the definition is with respect to instance $I$.
+Informally, weak consistency requires that if the set of feasible outcomes is more constrained but it is still possible for each agent to get the same satisfaction level, then each agent does get the same satisfaction level from the returned outcome.

+Note that weak consistency is weaker than the consistency condition considered by \citet{Hatf05a}.
+In our setup, consistency can be written as follows.
+A mechanism $M$ is \emph{consistent} if for all $I=(N,O,e,D)$, \begin{quote} for any $I'\leq I$, for any $Y,Y'$ such that $Y'\subseteq Y\subseteq \rho(I)$, and $x=M(I,{Y})$, if $x$ is a member of $Y'$ and it is feasible allocation under $I'$, then $M(I',{Y'})=x$. \end{quote}